Comment on page

 In a Divergence v1 pool, liquidity providers can concentrate their liquidity within price intervals where they anticipate buying interest.
 An LP can have many individualized liquidity positions per pool.
 For each liquidity position, a non-fungible token is minted.

 A liquidity position can have unlimited gross shorts in both calls and puts within its price range.
 For the same price interval, a short call and a short put settle each other, regardless of the outcome.
-Therefore, an LP's seller obligation is defined as net shorts in either calls or puts.
+This enables auto-risk reduction for a liquidity position.
+An LP has seller obligations only for net shorts in either calls or puts.
+This short exposure is not permanent until liquidity is removed.

 The chosen price bounds enable a position to either sell more calls than puts or sell more puts than calls.
 When the price exits the range, a position stops selling options, capping the amount of net shorts it accumulates.
 After offsetting call and put sales, a liquidity position accumulates a predefined amount of net shorts in calls or puts.
 This ensures that a position’s seed liquidity can pay off the accumulated net shorts, in case they expire profitably.
 Therefore the maximum loss LPs can expect is restricted to the seed liquidity amounts.

-• When a position is seeded with calls (puts), its net shorts in calls (puts) effectively neutralize the long exposure.
+When a position is seeded with calls (puts), its net shorts in calls (puts) neutralize the long.

-• Act like one seeded with collateral when the price crosses back.
-The premium proceeds are effectively used as liquidity, which reverses the close order.
+Act like one seeded with collateral when the price crosses back.
+The premium proceeds are effectively used as liquidity to sell more options, which reverses the close order.

 When a position is minted using collateral, the required seed deposit is the expected gain for the largest net shorts in calls or puts it can have.
 For a liquidity position intended to sell 1 call (or 1 put) at the price of N collateral (0.01≤ N ≤ 0.99), the required collateral deposit is 1 - N.